 What if I need to cancel my class?
-As long as you contact us via email or phone 12 or more hours in advance you won’t be charged for that class.
+As long as you contact us via email or phone 12 or more hours in advance you won’t be charged for class.

 How do I know the workout is safe?
-We pride ourselves in being at the forefront of perinatal fitness all our classes have been developed using the most current, science based research.
+We pride ourselves in being at the forefront of perinatal fitness.
+All our classes have been developed using the most current, science based research.
 We offer small classes for optimal attention, a range of modifications to meet all fitness levels and our instructors are trained with up to date pre and post natal certifications.

 At FPC we are looking to act as a community for mothers and mothers-to-be so even if you are taking advantage of our private sessions, we encourage you to participate in our group classes in order to build relationships with women who are in the same stage of their lives.